-NSDL has devised wind-down plan in accordance with the SEBI guidelines which is approved by Governing Board.
+NSDL has devised wind-down plan in accordance with the SEBI guidelines, approved by Governing Board.
+The aforementioned documents are also reviewed at a periodical interval to align the same with the recent policies and practices.

 Principle 4: Credit risk